Franklin said, "Nothing is certain but death and taxes." A mathematics

 new taxes."
 Communicating to the people that any changes would be fair

-was very important in an election year.
+was important in that election.
 But most people did not

-understand the tax system then in place, so they were in no position to
+understand the tax system in place, so they were in no position to

 understand the fairness of any changes.